ibm-cloud-docs/vpc/bare_metal_server_manage.md

 ```
 {: pre}

-Specify the following variables to be used when reinitializing the bare metal server.
+Specify the following variables to use when you reinitialize the bare metal server.
 - `SERVER` specifies the name of the bare metal server
 - `IMAGE` specifies the operating system image
 - `KEYS` specifies the SSH keys